 Wooden Embroidery Hoops

-Wooden hoops are great.
-The one thing I can’t stress enough though is Quality is everything.
+With wooden hoops quality is everything.
 You want a nice strong smooth wood so your fabric is held tight and does not continually slip.

 This is what a quality hoop looks like…